SamMans/PHRASE/training/readme.md

 The training strategy trains the model several times by training the model on data from seen subjects, validating on held-out data from the same seen subjects, then testing on held-out data from one unseen subject (i.e, if we have ten subjects, the model will be trained 10 times, generating 10 pretrained models)

-To understand why the training strategy was designed this way, please refer to the paper
+To understand why the training strategy was designed this way, please refer to the paper: https://www.sciencedirect.com/science/article/pii/S1568494626004539

 To start the training procedure: